"I'll tell you who wrote it. I can remember his name."

 Apparently, it was Stuart who taught Roy never to “show pain”, because it’s a sort of weakness.
 What a perfect irony that would be.
 If you were a Manchester City supporter, how would you feel about that?
 If you were Haaland, how would you feel about that?
 All of a sudden, “stick it up your bollocks ” seems an eminently succinct, understated and appropriate response.

 Other highlights of the piece include an homage to 'decent, likeable — and, you have to say, extremely successful' Mick McCarthy and his time as Sunderland manager, and a joke about David Blunkett sleeping with Kimberley Quinn.

 If it reads like a vintage Liddle column, it was surely a perspective on Keane that was shared by some in the UK at the time.
 It was the use of that word 'thug' that proved so triggering on this island, as Liddle would find out days later.

 'Because I'm saying there's an alternative view'

-Fast forward three days later and we find ourselves in the RTE studios and at the scene of Dunphy’s most famous tirade.
+Fast forward three days later, November 23rd 2005, and we find ourselves in the RTE studios and at the scene of Dunphy’s most famous tirade.